GxTeo/Multi-Document-RAG/README.md

 This repository contains the implementation of a multi-document Retriever and Reader (RAG) model.
 The RAG model is a fusion of the retrieval-based and generative approaches to question answering.
 It retrieves relevant documents from a corpus and uses them to generate an answer to a given question.

 ## Features
+- **Multi-User Authentication**: A simple multi-user authentication has been created, now users can create their own username and password.
+Usernames must be unique and data are stored and retrieved for each specific user.

 - **Multi-Document Retrieval**: The model is capable of retrieving relevant documents from a large corpus, enabling it to handle complex queries that require information from multiple sources.

 - **Generative Question Answering**: The model generates detailed and accurate answers to questions, leveraging the information retrieved from multiple documents.

 - **Scalability**: The model is designed to be scalable and can handle large corpora and complex queries.

 ## Applications